 The solution to this is to use the second import option where it will import your butterfly as a 6 leg trade (3 buys and 3 sells) like in the image below:

 The problem with this import method is that the part of the statement that we use won’t disclose your commissions for each individual leg as opposed to the first import option.
 You will have to set your commissions beforehand and check the box “Add default commissions” when importing using this method or track gross pnl only.
 Also, it may give you a loss in one leg and a profit in another giving you false win ratio metrics.

 If you only trade simple strategies like weeklys and verticals or simple buy and sells, always use the first import option because it will also track your exact commission costs.

-How to tag your trades for proper options strategy identification and calculations
+How to tag your trades for proper options strategy/spread identification and calculations